 (4) The settlements and invoicing take place electronically (PDF format via e-mail) and monthly.

 (5) Invoice amounts are due immediately upon reception of the invoice, without any discount and are to be paid within 14 calendar days.
 Cheque payments are excluded.
 Possible individual agreements signed between the contracting parties remain unaffected by the present provision.

 (6) If the customer does not perform the payment when due, then the outstanding amounts are to be charged with interests starting with the due date, with the legal rate for interests on arrears; the enforcement of higher interests and additional prejudice in case of arrears remains unaffected.
-Regarding traders, our entitlement to the commercial maturity interest (§ 353 Commercial Code) will persist.
+With respect to merchants, our claim to the commercial due date interest rate (§ 353 HGB) shall remain in effect.